 IRA contributions are tax-deductible; Roth IRA contributions are not.

-IRA income limits may reduce the tax deductibility of your IRA contribution on a sliding scale as your income increases, eventually reducing that tax deductibility to zero.
+IRA income limits may reduce the tax deductibility of your IRA contribution on a sliding scale as your income increases, eventually reducing your deduction to zero.

 There are 2 flavors of this deduction phaseout: (1) when you are covered by another retirement plan at work, and (2) when you are not.